Syria: UN says 350,000 war death toll is an 'undercount' | DW | 24.09.2021

 Why is the figure an 'undercount'?

 The Office of the High Commissioner for Human Rights has traditionally provided conservative figures for death tolls from crises around the world.
-It has, particularly, long cited difficulties in reporting on the rights situation in Syria.
+It has long cited difficulties in reporting on the rights situation in Syria in particular.

 The rights office had stopped updating the death toll from Syria's civil war in early 2014 — at a count of 191,369.